Abibubble/milestone2-harry-potter-quiz/testing.md

 On every device and browser listed in the README.md file, I tested the following:

 ## Navigation Bar
-* Click the Home button to take us to Homepage from Homepage.
+* Click the Home button to take us to Home page from the Home page.
-* Click the Home button to take us to Homepage from Music Settings.
+* Click the Home button to take us to Home page from the quiz page.
-* Click the Home button to take us to Homepage from Instructions.
+* Click the Home button to take us to Home page from the Instructions page.

-* Click the Music Settings button to take us to Music Settings from Homepage.
-* Click the Music Settings button to take us to Music Settings from Music Settings.
+* Click the Home button to take us to Home page from the Results page.

-* Click the Music Settings button to take us to Music Settings from Instructions.
+* Click the Instructions button to take us to Instructions from Home page.

-* Click the Instructions button to take us to Instructions from Homepage.
+* Click the Instructions button to take us to Instructions from the quiz page.
-* Click the Instructions button to take us to Instructions from Music Settings.
+* Click the Instructions button to take us to Instructions from the Instructions page.
-* Click the Instructions button to take us to Instructions from Instructions.
+* Click the Instructions button to take us to Instructions from the Results page.

 ## Styling and Layout
 * Ensure all images load correctly.